-Task 10: Coordinate with the NDDoH to develop the appropriate monitoring plans and secure the necessary funding to support the assessment of the next highest priority watershed.
+Task 10: Coordinate with the NDDoH to develop the appropriate monitoring plans to monitor the effectiveness of BMP implementation and secure the necessary funding to support the assessment of the next highest priority watershed.

-Product: - Sufficient data to assure watershed assessment quality assurance project plans (QAPP) will be developed and implemented.
+Product: - Sufficient data to produce water quality reports.
+Watershed assessment quality assurance project plans (QAPP) will be developed and implemented.
 Costs: See Appendix 2, Covered under Personnel/Support in Table 2.